 We’ve all worked with someone who is the hub of office politics and company culture.

-Sometimes he is the physically fit one who consistently drinks his 64 ounces of water every day.
-Other times, he’s the overweight one who is always looking for a snack.
-She can also be the social butterfly that can be seen chatting with whomever happens to be in the kitchen.
+Sometimes he is the physically fit one who actually drinks his 64 ounces of water every day.
+Other times, he’s the one who’s always filling up his coffee.
+He can also be the social butterfly that can be seen chatting his way through the office with ease.

-Regardless of why, they are always congregating, pontificating, and sharing their thoughts in “exclusive” conversations at the watercooler.
+Regardless of why, they are often congregating, pontificating, and sharing their thoughts in “exclusive” conversations at the watercooler.
 In fact, they are Mr. Watercooler.

-This water, snack, or gossip gives Mr. Watercooler life.
+This water, coffee, or gossip gives Mr. Watercooler life.
 He thrives off of being the hub of information.
 His thirst for influence can wreak havoc and destroy your company culture.

 Our Mr. Watercooler was one of our best.
 He knew our industry.
 He was seasoned.
 He had grand ideas – some spot on, some out of left field.
 But regardless, he was sharp.
 A great idea guy, and he was a good soldier.
 Even if you disagreed with his idea, he’d fully support it and plow forward with execution.
 At least he said he would.